 #13 is another good hole, big blind anhyser with some rough on the right side if you come in early.

-If you choose to you can play conservatively and not have a brutal day, but if you choose to go for the holes and you are off, it will be a painful thing for you.
+If you choose to you can play conservatively , but if you decide to go for the holes and you are off, it will be a painful thing for you.

 Cons: Gets busy now a days and can be slow because of that.

-This is the kind of course that will beat you down and wear you out if you are not on your game and showing up with reasonable skills.
+This is the kind of course that will beat you down and wear you out if you are not on your game and take chances.

 It can have a lot of players on the course at times and because it is so brutal it can mean a lot of delays while people look for errant discs and just moving slowly because of the tough and often long nature of this course.

-Way better to play here before late afternoon and the crowd shows up.
-It can be busy.
+Way better to play here before late afternoon and the people show up.
+It can be busy then and often is.